-3.1.1 Actual configuration [IETF MEDIACAPNEG]: An actual configuration specifies which combinations of SDP session parameters and media stream components can be used in the current offer/answer exchange and with what parameters.
+3.1.1 Actual configuration [IETF RFC 6871]: An actual configuration specifies which combinations of SDP session parameters and media stream components can be used in the current offer/answer exchange and with what parameters.
 Use of an actual configuration does not require any further negotiation in the offer/answer exchange.
 See [IETF RFC 5939] for further details.

-3. 1.2 Potential configuration [IETF MEDIACAPNEG]: A potential configuration indicates which combinations of capabilities can be used for the session and its associated media stream components.
+3. 1.2 Potential configuration [IETF RFC 6871]: A potential configuration indicates which combinations of capabilities can be used for the session and its associated media stream components.
 Potential configurations are not ready for use, however they are offered for potential use in the current offer/answer exchange.
 They provide an alternative that may be used instead of the actual configuration, subject to negotiation in the current offer/answer exchange.
 See [IETF RFC 5939] for further details.

-3.1.3 Latent configuration [IETF MEDIACAPNEG]: A latent configuration indicates which combinations of capabilities could be used in a future negotiation for the session and its associated media stream components.
+3.1.3 Latent configuration [IETF RFC 6871]: A latent configuration indicates which combinations of capabilities could be used in a future negotiation for the session and its associated media stream components.
 Latent configurations are neither ready for use, nor are they offered for actual or potential use in the current offer/answer exchange.
 Latent configurations merely inform the other side of possible configurations supported by the entity.
 Those latent configurations may be used to guide subsequent offer/answer exchanges, but they are not offered for use as part of the current offer/answer exchange.

 NOTE - Latent configurations are beneficial for fast transitioning between different media configurations during active communication phases.
 Examples: IP emulation services for PSTN teleservices like “alternate speech-facsimile” or “text telephony” calls.